delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 <tr>
 </table>

+If Booking Service does no special checks, the last `PUT` request will override `canceled` state with `accepted` state.
+Which breaks our business requirement.

-The problem which occurs can be classified as as `read-modify-write` race condition.
-For many engineers, due to [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem) it can none intuitive how often this race condition will actually happen.
+The problem which occurs here can be classified as `read-modify-write` race condition.

+Due to [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem) for many engineers, it is not intuitive how often this race condition may happen.

-## Evolution of naive solution
+## Evolution of naive solution into stereotypical

 The next obvious evolution of the app would be validating the previous state inside the Booking Service.
 Let's consider the following stereotypical architecture for booking service: